longhorn/website/content/docs/1.7.0/v2-data-engine/quick-start.md

 ### Load Kernel Modules Automatically on Boot

-Rather than manually loading kernel modules `uio`, `uio_pci_generic` and `nvme-tcp` each time after reboot, you can streamline the process by configuring automatic module loading during the boot sequence.
+Rather than manually loading kernel modules `vfio_pci` and `nvme-tcp` each time after reboot, you can streamline the process by configuring automatic module loading during the boot sequence.
 For detailed instructions, please consult the manual provided by your operating system.

 Reference:
 - [SUSE/OpenSUSE: Loading kernel modules automatically on boot](https://documentation.suse.com/sles/15-SP4/html/SLES-all/cha-mod.html#sec-mod-modprobe-d)